25+ Air Facts: Everything You Need to Know! (Free Printable)

 The atmosphere is divided into layers, each with its unique characteristics.
 For example, the ozone layer, which is found in the stratosphere, helps protect the Earth from harmful ultraviolet radiation.

 Air quality is essential for human health and well-being.
-Poor air quality can cause respiratory problems, heart disease, and even cancer.
-Various sources, including vehicle emissions, industrial pollution, and natural sources like dust and pollen, can pollute the air we breathe.
+Poor air quality can cause respiratory problems, heart disease, and cancer.
+Various sources, including vehicle emissions, industrial pollution, and natural sources like dust and pollen, can pollute our air.

 Indoor air quality can also be problematic, especially in poorly ventilated buildings.
-It’s essential to be aware of the air quality in your environment and take steps to improve it if necessary.
+It’s essential to be aware of your environment’s air quality and take steps to improve it if necessary.

 Airborne diseases are those that spread through the air when an infected person coughs or sneezes.
 Examples of airborne diseases include measles, tuberculosis, and COVID-19.